Visceral-Project/EvaluateSegmentation/README.md

 ********************************************************************************

 1 Description

 EvaluateSegmentation is a tool that compares two volumes (a test segmentation and a ground truth segmentation) using 22 different metrics that were selected as a result of a comprehensive research into the metrics used in the medical volume segmentations.

+The article "Metrics for evaluating 3D medical image segmentation: analysis, selection, and tool" in the BMC Medical Imaging journal (available as open access here: http://http://www.biomedcentral.com/1471-2342/15/29) provides definitions and a comprehensive analysis of these metrics as well as guidelines for metric selection based on the properties of the segmentations being evaluated and the segmentation goal.

 EvaluateSegmentation provides the following measures:

 Similarity
 1. Dice Coefficient